Red Bull driver Max Verstappen wins Brazilian Grand Prix to extend lead over Lando Norris

 SAO PAULO (AP) — Red Bull driver Max Verstappen took a major step toward securing his fourth straight F1 title by winning the Brazilian Grand Prix on Sunday, despite starting 17th, and increasing his lead over McLaren's Lando Norris with three more races remaining.

-The Dutchman increased his lead from 44 points to 62 over Norris, who started on pole position and finished sixth.
+The Dutchman increased his lead from 44 points to 62 over Norris, who won Saturday's sprint race.
+Norris started in pole position but finished in a disappointing sixth position.
 The British driver could see the gap increase further as a post-race investigation still looms for him.

-In one of the best drives of his career, Verstappen clocked the fastest lap of the race 17 times.
+Verstappen had been on course for a tough weekend in Sao Paulo.
+He received a five-place grid punishment after changing his engine for the sixth time in the season — the maximum allowed is four.
+He lost one point in Saturday's sprint race because of another penalty.
+And then his qualifying session earlier on Sunday was interrupted when he was 12th and trying to clock a fast lap to reach the final part of the session.

 “My emotions today were a roller coaster,” Verstappen said after the race.
 “We stayed out of trouble, we made the right calls and we were flying.”